taylornelms15/Final-Project-CIS565/README.md

     The SDK Manager will install [NSight Eclipse Edition](https://developer.nvidia.com/nsight-eclipse-edition) automatically.

     This is the tool we can use to develop on our host machine and run the software on the Jetson device itself.
-I'm still figuring out the next steps on how to do this.
+I'm still figuring out the next steps on how to do this. ([This](https://devblogs.nvidia.com/cuda-jetson-nvidia-nsight-eclipse-edition/) seems like a good starting point, though!)

 #### Deepstream SDK